JBadgerW/jons_pickers/README.md

 ## Description

-A very basic terminal-based file picker with two modes, multi-file and single-file.
+This is a very basic terminal-based file picker with two modes, multi-file and single-file, designed as a drop-in component to my Python scripts.
+I've tried to make it the modules as self-contained as possible so it's easy to add to your own programs.
 Its behavior attempts to mimic both the bash Tab autocomplete and also the auto-filtering behavior I saw in the Fresh text editor.

 I work in Linux, so I've tested file_picker and it works with the Linux filesystem, but I don't know how it will perform in Windows or Mac.